MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 ## Who knows whom

-**What do I need in order to use Who knows whom?​**<br>
+**What do I need to build a connection graph in Who knows whom?​**<br>
-Who knows whom requires Office 365 Exchange.
-The graph is built only on user accounts situated in the United States.
-Geo availability will expand as Sales Insights becomes available in more regions.
-Server-side sync is required for email introduction requests. ​
+To build a connection graph in Who knows whom, Office 365 Exchange is required.
+The graph is built only on user accounts that are in the following Office 365 geography locations
+location:
+- Global Geography 1 – EMEA (Austria, Finland, France, Ireland, Netherlands).
+- Global Geography 2 – Asia Pacific	(Hong Kong, Japan, Malaysia, Singapore, South Korea).
+- Global Geography 3 - Americas (Brazil, Chile, United States).<br>
+To learn more on data center locations, see [Data Center Locations](https://docs.microsoft.com/microsoft-365/enterprise/o365-data-locations?view=o365-worldwide#data-center-locations).

+Also, server-side sync is required for email introduction requests. ​

 **How do I enable Who knows whom?​**<br>
 Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)], opt in to Connection insights from the Office 365 admin, and enable the Who knows whom feature from **Settings** > **AI setup**.​

 **How long will it take for results to appear?**<br>
-The graph requires approximately 24 hours to populate the results for the first time.
-Subsequent updates take 3-6 days based on new activities included in the graph.​
+The graph requires approximately 1-3 days to populate the results for the first time.
+Subsequently, updates take 3-6 days based on new activities included in the graph.​

 **​Who will be included in the graph?​**<br>
 Everyone in the tenant will be included in the graph.
 Administrators or users have the option to opt out users or DLs, such as C-suite, M&A, finance, and so on.
 To opt out of the connection graph, see [Opt out of connection graph](configure-who-knows-whom.md#opt-out-of-connection-graph).​